solarapptech/stop-the-game/README.md

 - `join-room` - Join a game room
 - `leave-room` - Leave current room
 - `join-game` - Join/re-join an in-progress game (used for reconnect)
+- `app-background` - Notify the server the app went to background during an in-progress game
+- `app-foreground` - Notify the server the app returned to foreground during an in-progress game
+- `room-background` - Notify the server the app went to background while in a `waiting` room
+- `room-foreground` - Notify the server the app returned to foreground while in a `waiting` room
 - `send-message` - Send chat message
 - `player-ready` - Mark ready status
 - `start-game` - Start the game